22 writing ideas for kids who say “I can’t think of what to write about!”

 6. Begin a shared journal.

 7. Take a stuffed animal, LEGO® figure, or plastic toy everywhere you go for a whole day.
-Keep a journal of each place it goes and everything it does.
+Snap photos and keep a journal to document each place it goes and everything it does.

 8. Build something and tell a story about it.